allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 folder, which can later be uploaded to the [ClearML Server](../deploying_clearml/clearml_server.md).

 Before initializing a Task, use the [`Task.set_offline`](../references/sdk/task.md#taskset_offline) class method and set the `offline_mode` argument to `True`.
-The method returns the Task ID and a path to the session folder.
+Alternatively, you can set `CLEARML_OFFLINE_MODE=1` before running the task.
+This returns the Task ID and a path to the session folder.

 :::caution
 Notice that the `Task.set_offline` method only works with tasks created using `Task.init` and not with those created